snonux/foo.zone/gemfeed/2022-12-24-ultrarelearning-java-my-takeaways.md

 Java needs a clean cut.
 The clean cut shall be incompatible with previous versions of Java and only promote modern best practices without all the legacy burden carried around.
 The same can be said for other languages, e.g. Perl, but in Perl, they already attack the problem with the use of flags which change the behaviour of the language to more modern standards.
 Or do it like Python, where they had a hard (incompatible) cut from version 2 to version 3.
 It will be painful, for sure.
 But that would be the only way I would enjoy using that language as one of my primary languages to code new stuff regularly.
 Currently, my Java will stay limited to very few projects and the more minor things already mentioned in this post.

 Am I a Java expert now?
 No, by far not.
-But I will look at features I don't know once in a while when encountering them accidentally.
+But I am better now than before :-).

 E-Mail your comments to paul at buetow dot org! :-)